Stationers' Company's School: Comprehensive

-Stationers' Company's Grammar School became a comprehensive boys' school in 1967, merging first with Priory Vale School in Hornsey and then with William Forster School in Tottenham before closing in 1983.
-The buildings were totally demolished and part of the grounds turned into Stationers' Park, with the balance developed as housing.
+Stationers' Company's Grammar School became a comprehensive boys' school in 1967, by merger first with Priory Vale Secondary Modern School in Hornsey and later with William Forster School in Tottenham.
+The school resulting from these ill-considered mergers did not flourish and Stationers' School closed in 1983.
+The buildings were demolished and part of the site landscaped as Stationers' Park, with the balance developed as social housing.